The Connected Baby

-The Connected Baby (stylized as the connected baby) is a 2011 documentary film produced by Dr Suzanne Zeedyk, a developmental psychologist based at the University of Dundee, Scotland.
+The Connected Baby (stylised as the connected baby) is a 2011 documentary film produced by Dr Suzanne Zeedyk, a developmental psychologist based at the University of Dundee, Scotland.
 The film-maker was Jonathan Robertson.
 The film had its premiere on 25 July 2011 at the Dundee Contemporary Arts centre in Scotland.
 Funded by the British Psychological Society, the film explores research showing that infants are born with active social abilities, already able to communicate and connect emotionally with others.
 This view of infants contrasts with traditional claims that they are born as passive ‘blank canvases’, who acquire communicative capacities as they develop.
+A trailer of the film is publicly available.

 Synopsis

 The film provides visual footage of contemporary research findings that babies are born with innate social abilities and are able to engage in emotional exchanges by responding to other people's body rhythms and vocal tones and movements.
 It features footage of parents, grandparents, and siblings interacting with infants, as well as commentary from infant researchers in the United Kingdom.